 Saturday, 7/26/26

 A recipe from "Weekday Vegetarians get Simple" that looked good as I was flipping through it at work.
 Can't resist "brown butter orzo with zucchini".
 This was similar to a SK pasta dish in that it called for cooking shredded zucchini for a while; the brown butter certainly added a lot of delicious flavor.
 I think I could have even doubled the zucchini, though.
 It also would have been nice with a little crunch, like toasted panko or nuts.
-Than Jason and I ate a whole thing of Ben and Jerry's.
+Then Jason and I ate a whole thing of Ben and Jerry's.

 Friday, 7/25/25